 Other Reasons Your Snake Might Be Farting

-If the snake enters brumation too soon after eating, the food will remain in its digesting tract while it hibernates.
-We usually keep our snakes active year-round, so it usually isn’t an issue, but it is a common problem for inexperienced breeders who need to allow the snake to brumate before mating.
+In reptiles, brumation is an activity similar to hibernation used to survive unfavorable environmental conditions or harsh seasons, such as winter.
+If the snake enters brumation too soon after eating, the food will remain in their digestive tract while they brumate.
+Most snake keepers usually keep their snakes active year-round, so it usually isn’t an issue, but it is a common problem for inexperienced breeders who need to allow the snake to brumate before mating.

-Finally, the most common reason your snake farts is that it got a piece of debris, often a grain of sand, into its cloaca, and it’s attempting to blow it out.
-When your snake is trying to clean its cloaca, you will usually notice it open its mouth to draw in air, and its body will swell briefly before it pushes air out the cloaca.
-If the snake is sitting in a loose substrate, like sand, you can usually see a cloud form from the pressure.
-If you would like to see an example of what it looks like when a snake farts, you can watch this short video from Caters Clips.
+Finally, the most common reason your snake farts is that it got a piece of debris, often a grain of sand, into their cloaca, and they’re attempting to blow it out.
+When your snake is trying to clean their cloaca, you will usually notice them open their mouth to draw in air, and their body will swell briefly before they push air out of the cloaca.
+If your snake is sitting on a loose substrate, like sand, you can usually see a cloud form from the pressure from this form of farting.

 Featured Image Credit: Deb Davis, Shutterstock